5 new imported COVID-19 cases reported in Shanghai

 No new locally transmitted or suspected cases were reported during the last 24 hours, according to the commission.

-The first imported patient is a Chinese working in Uzbekistan who arrived at the Shanghai Pudong International Airport on November 4.
+The first imported patient is an American who arrived at the Shanghai Pudong International Airport on November 8.

-The second patient is a Chinese traveling in the Philippines who arrived at the Shanghai airport on October 28.
+The second and the third patients are Chinese living in Spain who arrived at the Shanghai airport on November 10.

-The third patient is a Chinese working in Ukraine who arrived at the Shanghai airport on October 28.
+The fourth patient is a Chinese visiting relatives in the United States who arrived at the Shanghai airport on November 11.

-The fourth and fifth patients, a couple, are Serbians who arrived at the Shanghai airport on November 9.
+The fifth patient is a Dutch who arrived at the Shanghai airport on November 11.

-So far, of all the 921 imported cases, 819 have been discharged upon recovery and 102 are still hospitalized.
+Meanwhile three patients were discharged from hospital upon recovery.
+So far, of all the 933 imported cases, 832 have been discharged upon recovery and 101 are still hospitalized.

 No imported suspected cases are undergoing test.